telavivmakers/geek_code/README.md

 ---	=	Alopecia / Unable to grow hair there
 ```

-Thus b_:++:+:++:_ means that geek has an average head of hair, with an impressive beard, thick brows, an equally impressive mustachio, and ordinary sideburns.
+Thus B_:++:+:++:_ means that geek has an average head of hair, with an impressive beard, thick brows, an equally impressive mustachio, and ordinary sideburns.

 ### C – Clothing
 ```
-c++  	=	I tend to wear conservative dress such as a business suit or worse, a tie. c+  	=	Good leisure-wear.
-Slacks, button-shirt, etc. No jeans, tennis shoes, or t-shirts. c	=	I dress a lot like those found in catalog ads.
-Bland, boring, without life or meaning. c-  	=	I'm usually in jeans and a t-shirt. c--	=	My t-shirts go a step further and have a trendy political message on them. c---	=	Punk dresser, including, but not limited to, torn jeans and shirts, body piercings, and prominent tattoos. cx	=	Cross Dresser c?	=	I have no idea what I am wearing right now, let alone what I wore yesterday.
+C++  	=	I tend to wear conservative dress such as a business suit or worse, a tie.
+C+  	=	Good leisure-wear.
+Slacks, button-shirt, etc. No jeans, tennis shoes, or t-shirts.
+C	=	I dress a lot like those found in catalog ads.
+Bland, boring, without life or meaning.
+C-  	=	I'm usually in jeans and a t-shirt.
+C--	=	My t-shirts go a step further and have a trendy political message on them.
+C---	=	Punk dresser, including, but not limited to, torn jeans and shirts, body piercings, and prominent tattoos.
+Cx	=	Cross Dresser
+C?	=	I have no idea what I am wearing right now, let alone what I wore yesterday.
-!c	=	No clothing.
-Quite a fashion statement, don't you think? cpu	=	I wear the same clothes all the time, no matter the occasion, forgetting to do laundry between wearings.
+!C	=	No clothing.
+Quite a fashion statement, don't you think?
+Cpu	=	I wear the same clothes all the time, no matter the occasion, forgetting to do laundry between wearings.
 ```

 ### D – Dimensions
 Geeks come in many shapes and sizes.
 Shape code is divided into two parts delimited by a colon, the first indicating vertical, and the second horizontal extent.
 ```
-d+++:+++ 	=	I usually have to duck through doors/I take up three movie seats. d++:++ 		=	I'm a basketball/linebacker candidate. d+:+ 		=	I'm a little taller/rounder than most.
+D+++:+++ 	=	I usually have to duck through doors/I take up three movie seats.
+D++:++ 		=	I'm a basketball/linebacker candidate.
+D+:+ 		=	I'm a little taller/rounder than most.
-d: 		=	I'm an average geek
+D: 		=	I'm an average geek
-d-:-		=	I look up to most people.
-Everyone tells me to gain a few pounds. d--:-- 		=	I look up to damn near everybody.
-I tend to have to fight against a strong breeze. d---:--- 	=	I take a phone book with me when I go out so I can see to eat dinner.
+D-:-		=	I look up to most people.
+Everyone tells me to gain a few pounds.
+D--:-- 		=	I look up to damn near everybody.
+I tend to have to fight against a strong breeze.
+D---:--- 	=	I take a phone book with me when I go out so I can see to eat dinner.
 My bones are poking through my skin.
 ```

-Thus d+++:--- indicates extremely tall and thin.
+Example: D+++:--- indicates extremely tall and thin.

 ==============================================================